Search This Blog

 The Kingsgate mines (near Glen Innes, NSW) have been a major source of bismuth and molybdenum since the 1870’s and recent exploration has revealed that economic amounts of these resources still exist.

-Much facettable quartz has been found in the dumps right up to recent years and would be still if access were permitted
+Much facettable quartz has been found in the dumps right up to the present and would be still if access were permitted

 Because of mining exploration in recent years, the public has been refused access to the area except under strict supervision on a few rare occasions such as during Minerama, the annual Glen Innes gem and mineral show.